VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Related Works

 \subsection{MLLM Benchmarks for Video Understanding}

-As MLLMs continue to advance, conducting quantitative evaluations remains essential.\ Numerous efforts~\citep{oscar, mmbench, value, verified, vript, videovista} have been undertaken to evaluate various aspects of MLLMs in video understanding, encompassing tasks such as video reasoning~\cite{videovista}, text-to-video retrieval~\cite{value}, video captioning~\cite{verified}, and hallucination~\cite{vript}.
-These benchmarks evaluate models' capabilities in understanding and generating language from video content.\ For example, MVBench~\cite{mvbench} provides an extensive evaluation of temporal understanding in video-language models, encompassing 20 challenging video tasks that require dynamic analysis beyond individual frames.
-Video-MME~\cite{videomme} offers a comprehensive assessment of MLLMs' video analysis performance, covering diverse types of videos, varying durations, and multiple data modalities.
-In the context of hallucination, HallusionBench~\cite{hallusionbench} reverses the sequence of frames in four-frame video clips and prompts the model to determine whether the events in the original captions align with those in the reversed video.
+As MLLMs continue to advance, conducting quantitative evaluations remains essential.\ Numerous efforts~\citep{oscar, mmbench, value, verified, vript, videovista} have been undertaken to assess various aspects of MLLMs in video understanding, encompassing tasks such as video reasoning~\cite{videovista}, text-to-video retrieval~\cite{value}, video captioning~\cite{verified}, and hallucination~\cite{vript}.
+These benchmarks assess models' capabilities in understanding and generating language from video content.\ For example, MVBench~\cite{mvbench} provides an extensive evaluation of temporal understanding in video-language models, encompassing 20 challenging video tasks that require dynamic analysis beyond individual frames.\ Video-MME~\cite{videomme} offers a comprehensive assessment of MLLMs' video analysis performance, covering diverse types of videos, varying durations, and multiple data modalities.
+In long-form video understanding, benchmarks such as HourVideo~\cite{hourvideo} and LongVideoBench~\cite{longvideobench} focus on event ordering.\ In the context of hallucination, HallusionBench~\cite{hallusionbench} reverses the frames in four-frame video clips and prompts the model to determine whether the events in the original captions align with those in the reversed video.
 Similarly, VideoHallucer~\cite{videohallucer} uses extended videos with multiple events to query the model on the correct sequence of these events.

-However, these hallucination benchmarks have limitations in scale, providing no more than 1,000 videos, which restricts their ability to comprehensively evaluate hallucinations in video understanding.
+However, these hallucination benchmarks have limitations in scale, providing no more than 1,000 videos, which restricts their ability to comprehensively evaluate hallucinations.